 One should always remove ALL makeup from the face before going to bed at night.
 Leaving makeup on the skin enlarges the pores, which is a part of aging.
 Additionally, leaving makeup on the face could lead to inflammation, which can generate free radicals and collagen breakdown.
 Also, get more sleep!

 What should a typical daily skin care routine consist of?
-What should women add or remove from their skin care regimen during the winter months?

 A cleanser, a treatment product, a moisturizer and SPF for the daytime.
 Apply products with a thinner consistency before the thicker more creamy ones.
 Here is an example of correct application order: